microsoft/secure-software-supply-chain-on-aks/config/environment.md

   - [pipelines/ado/create_ado_service_connection_azure.sh](../scripts/pipelines/ado/create_ado_service_connection_azure.sh): a service connection / service endpoint is created to allow federated credentials are created for the app registration to facilitate interaction with Azure resources in Azure Pipelines pipelines.
 - pipelines/github/provision.sh
   - [pipelines/github/create_github_federated_credential.sh](../scripts/pipelines/github/create_github_federated_credential.sh): federated credentials are created for the app registration which explicitly grant GitHub workflows to interact with Azure resources when executing within the specified environment(`GITHUB_DEPLOYMENT_ENV_NAME`) .
-  - [pipelines/github/create_github_variables.sh](../scripts/pipelines/github/create_github_variables.sh): a secret named "AZURE_CLIENT_ID" is created within the GitHub environment (`GITHUB_DEPLOYMENT_ENV_NAME`) with this value.
+  - [pipelines/github/create_github_variables.sh](../scripts/pipelines/github/create_github_variables.sh): a secret named "ENTRA_APP_ID" is created within the GitHub environment (`GITHUB_DEPLOYMENT_ENV_NAME`) with this value.
 The secret is referenced within the GitHub workflow when authenticating with the Azure CLI.

 ## SERVICE_PRINCIPAL_ID

-The GUID identifier for the service principal created for the Microsoft Entra ID app registration (`AZURE_APP_CLIENT_ID`).
+The GUID identifier for the service principal created for the Microsoft Entra ID app registration (`ENTRA_APP_ID`).

 It is set as a part of infrastructure provisioning.

 **Script references**:

 - infra/provision.sh
-  - [infra/steps/app_registration.sh](../scripts/infra/steps/app_registration.sh): when `AZURE_APP_CLIENT_ID` is not set, a new app registration is created.
+  - [infra/steps/app_registration.sh](../scripts/infra/steps/app_registration.sh): when `ENTRA_APP_ID` is not set, a new app registration is created.
 Then, a service principal is created for the newly created app registration.
 The id of the service principal is the value of this variable.
 The service principal is then assigned as owner of the created resource group.
   - [infra/steps/keyvault.sh](../scripts/infra/steps/keyvault.sh): the service principal is assigned the following roles for the created Key Vault: secrets user, crypto user and key vault reader.

 ## AKS_NAME